If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 Can you do dips every day?

 Dips are a compound exercise that works on several muscles at once throughout the upper body.
-And it can also be done in several ways, so if you like to do it every day, you can try different variations on different days.
+It can also be done in several ways, so if you like to do it every day, you can try different variations on different days.

 Are dips better than pushups?